nebulosa2007/instance/README.md

 # ARCH Instance Project
-Set of usefil scripts for Arch Linux instance
+Set of useful scripts for Arch Linux instance

 Installing instructions:
 1. `cd .config` (`mkdir .config` - if not exist)